-Cupro (cupra) rayon is made with either a byproduct of the cotton industry (cotton linter) or recycled cotton garments.
+Cupro fabric (cupra) rayon is made with either a byproduct of the cotton industry (cotton linter) or recycled cotton garments.

-We’re certainly not falling head over heels for cupra rayon BUT if you’re looking for a vegan silk alternative and have found a brand that’s transparent about the closed-loop process they use to produce it, then this fabric might be for you (if you promise to wear forever!).
+We’re certainly not falling head over heels for cupra rayon but if you’re looking for a vegan silk alternative and have found a brand that’s transparent about the closed-loop process they use to produce it, then this fabric might be for you (if you promise to wear forever!).

 RAYON FABRIC VS COTTON